*An asterisk indicates the subject of a future article.

 We wrote this article to save you from the ideas readily available on the internet.
 These are ideas and theories that attempt to justify lack luster recruiting or employment related consulting efforts.
 Put them in a fancy deck, blog, 4 color glossy or email and hey, they sound convincing at first blush.
-You’ve already heard the reasons accomplished employees leave:
+You’ve already heard the reasons accomplished employees resign:

 - Limited growth at the company.

 - They feel they are being underpaid.

 - They feel like you don’t care.

 - They feel like they are not part of your evolving culture.

 We are here to tell you that shallow thought and cookie cutter answers are for consultants.
 Not for operators like you.